realJohnDoe/Python-8/Eyes/eyes-en.md

 # The pupil should not move when the mouse pointer is outside the eye

 🤔 How do we know the mouse pointer is in the eye?
-We have calculated the distance from the center of the eye to the mouse pointer in the `distance' variable, so we use the radius of the eye as a limit, for example 30 pixels.
+We have calculated the distance from the center of the eye to the mouse pointer in the `distance` variable, so we use the radius of the eye as a limit, for example 30 pixels.
 There must be some space to draw the pupil as well.

 If the mouse pointer is more than 30 pixels from the center of the eye, we place the pupil at the edge of the eye.
 See the picture.

 ![image](https://user-images.githubusercontent.com/4598641/224125785-ee2eedc9-2155-4508-9fc2-d8518bfdfe32.png)

 - The dashed triangle has a hypotenuse of 30 pixels and is congruent with the larger triangle with the mouse pointer in one corner.
-- The proportion between the dashed triangle and the large triangle is `30 / distance' when the mouse pointer is outside the eye.
-If e.g. `distance` is 60 so the sides of the small dashed triangle are 30/60 = 1/2 of the large triangle.
+- The proportion between the dashed triangle and the large triangle is `30 / distance` when the mouse pointer is outside the eye.
+If e.g. `distance` is 60 then the sides of the small dashed triangle are 30/60 = 1/2 of the large triangle.
 - We must therefore scale `distance_x` and `distance_y` with that scale factor when calculating the x and y coordinates of the pupil.
 - Then the pupil will be drawn inside the circle of the eye, as we want.